pys07/Urban-Greenspaces/README.md

-# Green Spaces - Vegetation Analysis Platform
+# Urban Greenspaces - Vegetation Analysis Platform

 A comprehensive web application for land use classification and vegetation analysis using advanced machine learning algorithms.